 The former structure had at various times been called the Forest City House and the Cleveland Hotel.
 By 1915, the old building was run down.
 In an attempt to revitalize the Public Square area, investors closed the old hotel and built a new 1,000-room Hotel Cleveland at a cost of $4.5 million.
 The Van Sweringen brothers purchased the hotel to make it part of their Cleveland Union Terminal complex in the 1920s.
 They reinforced the structure and dug a tunnel underneath the building to accommodate their rapid transit project.
 Subsequently, Hotel Cleveland became an integral part of the Union Terminal complex.
 The exterior of the hotel also served to balance the Terminal Tower building which was set at an angle on Public Square.

 The hotel kept up its tradition of changing names and owners.
 Beginning in 1978, and managed by Stouffer Corp., the refurbished hotel reopened as Stouffer's Inn on the Square.
 In 1989, anticipating the opening of a new shopping mall in the old Terminal concourses, it was renamed the Stouffer-Tower City Plaza.
 Only four years later, in 1993, the hotel changed hands yet again.
 Purchased by Renaissance International, it became known as the Stouffer Renaissance Cleveland Hotel.
-In early 1996, the hotel dropped the Stouffer affiliation and became simply the Renaissance Cleveland.
+In early 1996, the hotel dropped the Stouffer affiliation and became simply the Renaissance Cleveland, part of Marriott's Renaissance brand.
+After losing this affiliation for a few years, in 2023 it underwent an extension remodeling in preparation to reopen in 2024 as part of Marriott's Autograph Collection under its original name, Hotel Cleveland.